 However, there are some downsides to growing Monsteras solely in water.
 Since they are not aquatic by nature, these vibrant tropical plants must adjust to conditions they would not usually encounter in the wild.

-This adaptation may weaken root systems or issues such as rot if proper care is not taken.
+This adaptation may weaken root systems or cause issues such as rot if proper care is not taken.

 Moreover, while Monsteras can live indefinitely in water under ideal circumstances, eventually transferring them into an appropriate potting mix will promote healthier growth and overall plant vitality.